 Bold seasoning, a sweet/heat flavor combination, and some time on the grill turn an inexpensive cut of meat into an irresistibly delicious meal.
-My brother Jim’s Country Style Ribs are unforgettable.
+My brother Jim’s Country Style BBQ Ribs are unforgettable.

 Over Labor Day weekend we took a trip up north for a quick end of summer vacation to a quaint and unbelievably beautiful area of Northern California.
-A place I visited every summer with myfamily growing up and have continued to visit each and every year with my own kids.
-I’ll go into more detail about the trip and the location in a separate post but I had to immediately spread the word about these ribs.
+A place I visited every summer with my family growing up and have continued to visit each and every year with my own kids.

 My brother, Jim, and my wonderful sister-in-law Gale, recently retired and wisely relocated to this incredible place in the mountains a few months ago.
 This was my first opportunity to visit their beautiful new home, nestled up high in the forest.
 They had us over for dinner and Jim, in true brother Jim style, grilled up some ribs that I knew I had to share with you.